virtual-kubelet/azure-aci/README.md

 Once created, [verify the virtual node has been registed](#Validate-the-Virtual-Kubelet-ACI-provider) and you can now [schedule pods in ACI](#Schedule-a-pod-in-ACI).

+:bangbang: The _az aks install-connector_ command will be deprecated shortly.
+Please follow the **Manual set-up** section below instead. :bangbang:

 ## Manual set-up

 ### Create a Resource Group for ACI